FACT SHEET: Head Lice (a type of “pediculosis”; also known as “nits”; caused by the head louse ectoparasite Pediculus capitis1)

 FOOTNOTES

 1 Body lice infestation (typically of the clothing, especially along the seams of inner surfaces) is caused by body louse Pediculis corporis.
-Crab lice (Phthirus pubis) usually infest the pubic area and, more rarely, facial hair (including eyelashes in heavy infestations), axillae, and body surfaces.
+Crab lice (Phthirus pubis) usually infest the pubic area and, more rarely, facial hair (including eyelashes in heavy infestations), axillae, and other body surfaces.
 The body louse is the species that is involved in outbreaks of epidemic typhus, trench fever, and epidemic relapsing fever.
-Such louse-borne diseases are not a concern with head lice.
+Lice are host-specific; species that infect non-human hosts do not infest people, although they may be present transiently.

 * Includes oral hygiene instruction, fitting a mouth guard, taking an impression, etc.